What is genocide?

 Genocide never just happens.
 There is always a set of circumstances which occur or which are created to build the climate in which genocide can take place.

-Gregory H Stanton, President of Genocide Watch, developed the eight stages of genocide which explains the different stages which lead to genocide.
-At each of the earlier stages there is an opportunity for members of the community of the international community to halt the stages and stop genocide before it happens.
+Gregory H Stanton, President of Genocide Watch, developed the ten stages of genocide which explains the different stages which lead to genocide.
+At each of the earlier stages there is an opportunity for members of the community or the International Community to halt the stages and stop genocide before it happens.

 The stages are:

 - Classification - The differences between people are not respected.
-There’s a division of ‘us’ and ‘them’.
-This can be carried out through the use of stereotypes, or excluding people who are perceived to be different.
+There’s a division of ‘us’ and ‘them’ which can be carried out using stereotypes, or excluding people who are perceived to be different.

 - Symbolisation - This is a visual manifestation of hatred.
 Jews in Nazi Europe were forced to wear yellow stars to show that they were ‘different’.

-- Dehumanisation - Those who are perceived as ‘different’ are treated with no form of human right or personal dignity.
-During the Rwandan genocide Tutsis were referred to as ‘cockroaches’ and the Nazis referred to Jews as ‘vermin’.
+- Dehumanisation - Those perceived as ‘different’ are treated with no form of human rights or personal dignity.
+During the Genocdie in Rwanda, Tutsis were referred to as ‘cockroaches’; the Nazis referred to Jews as ‘vermin’.

 - Organisation - Genocides are always planned.
-Regimes of hatred often train those who are to carry out the destruction of a people such as the training of the Janjaweed militia in Darfur or Interahamwe in Rwanda.
+Regimes of hatred often train those who go on to carry out the destruction of a people.

 - Polarisation - Propaganda begins to be spread by hate groups.
 The Nazis used the newspaper Der Stürmer to spread and incite messages of hate about Jewish people.